shipshapecode/website-nuxt/blog/posts/2021-02-21-serverless-functions-ember-glimmer.md

 After a bit of investigation, I'm happy to report that, because of tooling that is already available, it is fairly trivial to get essentially the same value-add and developer experience with both Ember and Glimmer, or any other framework you might choose.

 Now before we proceed, it is worth pointing out that we are not talking about server-side rendering or static site generation tools in this post.
-Next provides both of those things, and I mention this because I have found that when I bring up the topic of API routes, many people assume I'm talking about one of those solutions, but I am not here.
+Next does provides both of those things, and we have found there is often some confusion, when we bring up the topic of API routes.
+Sometimes people assume we are talking about one of those solutions, but we are not here.
 We may follow up later with posts about server-side rendering and/or static site generation, but that's a topic for another day.

 ## Netlify Dev